Tsunami-hit Tonga islands suffered extensive damage, more deaths feared | Science-Environment

 Tsunami-hit Tonga islands suffered extensive damage, more deaths feared

+ANZ said the bank's Nuku'alofa branch was open for limited services, although clean water and communications were a major challenge.
+CUT CABLE

-CUT CABLE The archipelago has remained largely cut off from the world since the eruption which cut its main undersea communications cable.
+The archipelago has remained largely cut off since the eruption which severed its main undersea communications cable.
+Sydney-based Tongan artist and activist Seini Taumoepeau said the possibility of not seeing loved ones again was the worst fear.

 Tonga is a kingdom of 176 islands, of which 36 are inhabited, with a population of 104,494 people.